jheyday/pyuniformancegrabber/README.md

 # pyuniformancegrabber
 A Package for python that communicates with a Honeywell PHD Server via a seperate 32-bit executible written in .NETFramework.

-A 32-bit executible is used rather than directly using PHDAPINET.dll to allow avoid issues when using a 64-bit version of R and accessing a 32-bit DLL.
+A 32-bit executible is used rather than directly using PHDAPINET.dll to allow avoid issues when using a 64-bit version of python and accessing a 32-bit DLL.
 Data is passed between the executible and the package using XML and then parsed into a dataframe.

 # Installation